 Asad Chughtai, Director of Purchasing Services, City of Vaughan, has diverse and extensive public sector experience in supply management, logistics, procurement and contract management for three levels in government here in Canada and abroad.
 Prior to his work in the Municipality of Vaughan and Workplace Safety Insurance Board (WSIB) in Canada, he held different procurement, logistics, supply and materials management positions for federal government procurement abroad dealing with international manufacturers as well as agencies of the United States government participating in complex multi-million dollar procurement projects.
 He is member of many North American Purchasing Professional Associations and holds a CSCMP designation from the Purchasing Management Association of Canada, and the CPPB and CPPO from National Institute of Governmental Purchasing USA.
 Asad joined the Board of Directors of the CPPC in 2011.

 Since joining Defence Construction Canada in 1988 as a junior engineer, Mélinda has served the Corporation in various capacities and locations across the country.
 Some significant undertakings include managing the construction contract for a $20 million Design/Build Hangar and Taxiway facility for 14 Wing Greenwood, as well as serving as the national client liaison for 1 Canadian Air Division.
-Mélinda was appointed Director, Contract Services in August 2008.
-She holds a Bachelor of Civil Engineering from the Université Laval as well as a Project Management Professional Certificate from the Project Management Institute.
-Mélinda is honoured to serve the CPPC Board and looks forward to contributing her expertise as a procurement specialist.
+Mélinda was appointed Director, Contract Services in August 2008 and Vice-President Operations, Procurement in 2012.
+She holds a Bachelor of Civil Engineering from the Université Laval.
+Mélinda is an Owner representative on the Canadian Construction Documents Committee and sits on the Steering Committee of the Institute for BIM in Canada.
+Mélinda is also honoured to serve the CPPC Board and looks forward to contributing her expertise as a procurement specialist.
 Melinda joined the Board of Directors of the CPPC in 2008.

 François was nominated as Executive Director of the Canadian Public Procurement Council in March 2013.
 He will continue the development of our organization in making it the Canadian reference in public procurement while continuously providing greater value for our members.
 François has been actively involved with the council as a member of the board of director for the past two years.
 He is a graduate from the University of Sherbrooke where he earned an MBA degree.
 His knowledge but also his leadership contributed to build a solid experience in the field of procurement in both the private and public sector first as a professional but also as a manager over the last 17 years.
 He first worked for Bombardier Aerospace for a little over six years where he took different roles in procurement and continuous improvement initiatives.
 More recently, he was employed by the City of Quebec, in the procurement service, as manager of acquisitions, a position he held over the past four years.